Sponsors & Partners

 Scholarships are often times a great motivator for a student to decide to attend college.
 DECA's scholarship program provides about a quarter of a million dollars each year.
 More than 50 corporations provide scholarships through the DECA Scholarship Program.
 DECA, Inc. administers the program based on guidelines set by the donor and freeing the company from any potential compensation issues.

-For more information about these and other sponsorship opportunities, please e-mail [email protected].
+For more information about these and other sponsorship opportunities, please e-mail [email protected] You can also sign up online here:

 Competitive Events Sponsorship